5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Using a marker to plot 4 points around the fabric and Make sure they are all equidistant from the center

-Pick up your scissors again.
+Pick up your scissors.

 Pick up your scissors again